Distributing scripts to macOS devices using Workspace ONE UEM

 Important: When modifying the content of the package, it is critical to increment the <package_version> number in the pkgbuild command line.
 Failure to increment the version with each rebuild may result in problems during testing, particularly for devices that have already installed a previous version of the package.

-Prepare a Payload-Free Package for Deployment
+Prepare a payload-free package for deployment

 Now that you have created a payload-free package, the next step is to prepare the package for deployment as an internal app.
 This section covers generating the necessary metadata for the package and reviewing key pieces of the metadata that could be modified.